 This blog was originally published on 6/6/2016 and updated on 1/17/2019

 When you think of IT automation, some of the biggest benefits that come to mind are efficiency and increased productivity.
-Automation can certainly help companies do more with less by introducing smart workflows and removing redundant tasks.
-Automation also increases the visibility of what’s happening in your daily operations, which frees up even more time to focus on critical business matters.
+The importance of automation in business is crucial to helping companies do more with less by introducing smart workflows and removing redundant tasks.
+Business automation also increases the visibility of what’s happening in your daily operations, which frees up even more time to focus on critical business matters.

 Here are five ways your business can benefit from IT automation.

 Automation is the Key Find Out More >>

 1: Improved Organization

 Automation tools distribute information seamlessly.
 For instance, when you automatically create a quote for a new project and can invoice it from the same system, all of the information regarding the project is in the same place.
 You don’t need to go looking for it across multiple systems.

 Automation ensures that the information is automatically sent where you need it, keeping your information current, and preventing your team from spending a lot of time looking for it.

 One of the biggest benefits to IT automation is the amount of time your team will save on manual, repeatable tasks.
 Leveraging automation in business operations helps your team reduce the time spent on creating tickets and configuring applications, which adds up over time.
 Based on estimates, it takes 5 to 7 minutes for techs to open up new tickets due to manual steps like assigning companies and contact information, finding and adding configurations, and more.